Frequently Asked Questions:

 Q: I have recently moved.
 Where do I update my address?

-In your EdWeb account, click on Address Change and make the necessary changes.
+In your My Hilltop account, click on Address Change and make the necessary changes.
 Please remember to update your information when changes occur so that your billing and registration information get to you in a timely manner.
-Additionally, graduation material will be sent to the address we have on file for you.
+Additionally, graduation material will be sent to the address on file for you.

 Q: How do I order a transcript or enrollment verification form?